awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 **Important**
 The Amazon EKS\-optimized Windows Server 20H2 Core AMI is deprecated\.
 No new versions of this AMI will be released\.
+To ensure that you have the latest security updates by default, Amazon EKS maintains at least the four most recent Windows Amazon EKS\-optimized AMIs\.
+After releasing new Windows Amazon EKS\-optimized AMIs, Amazon EKS makes the Windows Amazon EKS\-optimized AMIs that are older private\.
+If there is a private AMI that you need access to, let us know by filing a ticket with AWS Support\.

 ## Release calendar<a name="windows-ami--release-calendar"></a>